Blepharoplasty in Austin, TX, With Dr. Yula Indeyeva

 The skin of the eyelids is extremely delicate and more susceptible to the damage by various environmental aggressors that accelerate aging.

-The right time for getting a brow or eyelid lift varies from patient to patient and depends on how they experience the aging process.
-Instead of recommending a particular age, Dr. Indeyeva believes that a patient is ready to pursue surgery if what he/she sees in the mirror doesn’t match what he/she feels on the inside.
-She advises that patients come in for a consultation if they are beginning to feel this way or struggling with any concerns that either procedure can address.
+The best time to get an eyelid lift varies from patient to patient, depending on how they experience the aging process.
+Instead of recommending an ideal age, Dr. Indeyeva believes you are ready to pursue surgery if your outward appearance is at odds with how you feel on the inside.
+She invites you to come in for a consultation if you are struggling with signs of aging that surgery can correct.

-There is no such thing as “too old”.
-As long as there are no contraindications to surgery, eyelid surgery can be pursued.
+There is no such thing as being “too old” for surgery if you are in good overall health and have no medical complications.
 Correspondingly, there is no “minimal” age.
-There is little rationale to wait for some arbitrary age before having surgery.
-Dr. Indeyeva believes that when the face you see in the mirror does not match the person you feel yourself to be, that may be the time to consider surgical correction.
+When the face you see in the mirror does not match the person you feel yourself to be, that may be the time to consider surgical correction.

 The length of surgery depends largely on the specific procedures, individual anatomy, and surgical technique used.
 Dr. Indeyeva will be able to provide a time estimate during the time of your consultation.

 The duration of each procedure varies depending on each individual anatomy, concerns, degree of aging changes, and surgical approach used.
 However, average procedure times can be estimated as follows: